saineshmamgain/laravel-setup-helper/README.md

 for example if you want to write validations for creating a user you will create a `UserRequest` class

-now for editing the user either you will create an `EditUserRequest` class and define the rules there or you will use the `UserRequest` class and will write conditions for applying some rules only when it is an edit request.
+now for editing the user either you will create an `EditUserRequest` class and define the rules, or you will use the `UserRequest` class and will write conditions for applying some rules only when it is an edit request.

 To make this more smooth this package Provides `BaseRequest` class.